 Investing in bonds comes with the possibility that the bond issuer will fail to repay the loan.
 Credit ratings reflect an issuer’s financial strength and ability to make timely interest payments.

-Higher credit quality can help minimize your risk.
+Higher credit quality can help decrease your risk.
 Investment-grade bonds have less risk of issuer default but also lower yield potential (rate of return).
 They have credit quality ratings of BBB or higher.

 💡 While high-yield bonds carry a higher risk of default, they have more yield and return potential.
 High-yield bonds have credit-quality ratings of BB or lower.